cartosquare/static-googlemap-downloader/ReadMe.md

 # STATIC-GOOGLEMAP-DOWNLOADER

-Static-GoogleMap-Downloader can download google map images tiles and stiching them together to a big image.
+Static-GoogleMap-Downloader can download google map image tiles and stiching them together into a big image.

 ## Usage